openhwgroup/core-v-verif/tools/vptool/README.md

 [To be completed (lots of work ahead:-D)]

-`VPTOOL` queries the presence and the value of shell environment variable `PLATFORM_TOP_DIR`.
+`VPTOOL` can be configured by setting three shell environment variables:

-This variable must be defined before launching VPTOOL.
-It shall point to the top-level directory of the platform-related tree that contains:
+- `PLATFORM_TOP_DIR` shall point to the platform-related directory that contains:

-- the verification database files of the project
+  - the verification database files of the project, stored in YAML format;
-- an administrative directory named `vptool` that contains the project-specific `VPTOOL` configuration file `vp_config.py` and the lock files for concurrent multi-user editing of the database.
+  - OPTIONALLY: an administrative directory named `vptool` that contains the project-specific `VPTOOL` configuration file `vp_config.py` and the lock files for concurrent multi-user editing of the database.
+- `PROJECT_NAME` is a free-form string that sets the project name used in the GUI;
+- `PROJECT_IDENT` is an alpha-numerical identifier (C-style) that will be used to set unique Verification Item tags.

+### Python-level configuration

 The key configuration information is stored in file `$PLATFORM_TOP_DIR/vptool/vp_config.py`.
 This file contains a series of Python variable assignments which define the operation mode of VPTOOL and the path to database files.

 The key Python variables are:
-* `PROJECT_NAME`: a free-form string that identifies the project targeted by the verification plan
+* `PROJECT_NAME`: a free-form string that identifies the project targeted by the verification plan.
+* `PROJECT_IDENT`: an alpha-numerical identifier (C-style) that will be used to generate unique Verification Item tags.
 * `SAVED_DB_LOCATION`: path to the databases (either a file name, or a directory name).
 It is constructed from the value of `PLATFORM_TOP_DIR` in `vptool/vp_config.py` so that it can be tailored to any organization- or site-specific directory naming conventions.